innoobijr/adjointschool-24-cp/submission.md

 the task before us wanted to understand the following question: if Plump needed a new decision procedure for critical pairs on graph rewriting, how would we know what we might need for string diagram rewriting?
-In the this blog post we start at the root (pun intended) and work our way up from term rewriting to rewriting on arbitrary graphs.
-The goal is to understand, for example, why we can&#x2019;t just apply, without modification, the ideas in Plump&#x2019;s paper to rewriting the *&#955;*-calculus.
+In this blog post we start at the root (pun intended) and work our way up from term rewriting to rewriting on arbitrary graphs with a (very) little bit on string diagrams.
+The goal is to understand, for example, why we can&#x2019;t just apply, without modification, the ideas in Plump&#x2019;s paper to rewriting the *&#955;*-calculus or string diagrams.

 Preliminaries